An Adaptive Parallel Arc-Length Method: Acknowledgments

 where $\Psi$ is a scaling parameter given in \cite{Schweizerhof1986, Bellini1987}.
 The increment $\Delta\vb*{w}$ is constrained by the arc-length $\Delta \ell$ in the constraint equation

-Since $\vb{G}(\vb*{u},\lambda)$ is non-linear, the increment $\Delta\vb*{w}_i$ is obtained iteratively, i.e. $\Delta\vb*{w}_{i,k+1}=\Delta\vb*{w}_{i,k} + \delta\vb*{w}_i$ with iteration count $k$.
-The constraint equation is solved together with \cref{eq:nl} in every iteration, yielding the Riks and Crisfield methods \cite{Crisfield1981,Riks1972}
+Since $\VEC{G}(\vb*{u},\lambda)$ is non-linear, the increment $\Delta\vb*{w}_i$ is obtained iteratively, i.e., $\Delta\vb*{w}_{i,k+1}=\Delta\vb*{w}_{i,k} + \delta\vb*{w}_i$ with iteration count $k$.
+The constraint equation is solved together with \cref{eq:APALM_nl} in every iteration, yielding the Riks and Crisfield methods \cite{Crisfield1981,Riks1972}

 where $\Delta\vb*{w}_0$ is the increment in the first iteration.
-The Crisfield method generally performs well with sharp snap-backs, but has the disadvantage that the constraint equation has two intersections with the path formed by \cref{eq:nl}.
-Hence a root has to be selected, which is elaborated in the works \cite{Crisfield1981,Ritto-Correa2008}.
-When multiple intersections are found, complex roots are found \cite{Carrera1994} which can be resolved using one of the methods proposed in \cite{Lam1992,Zhou1995}.
+The Crisfield method generally performs well with sharp snap-backs but has the disadvantage that the constraint equation has two intersections with the path formed by \cref{eq:APALM_nl}.
+Hence, a root has to be selected, which is elaborated in the works \cite{Crisfield1981,Ritto-Correa2008}.
+When multiple intersections are found, complex roots are found \cite{Carrera1994}, which can be resolved using one of the methods proposed in \cite{Lam1992,Zhou1995}. \RevTWO{It should be noted that any other arc-length method can be used within the scheme proposed in this paper, as long as the constraint equation is satisfied when the arc-length step is converged.}